Hercules (DC Comics): Wonder Girl

-A being claiming to be Hercules' father Zeus eventually frees Hercules from his prison and informs him that he must partner with his half sister Cassie Sandsmark.
-Together Hercules and Cassie try to discover who is attacking the remaining Olympian gods.
+A being claiming to be Zeus eventually frees Hercules from his prison and says that he must partner with his half-sister Cassie Sandsmark.
+Together, Hercules and Cassie try to discover who is attacking the remaining Olympian gods.
 Soon into their search they are attacked by the Female Furies.
 Hercules stops the fight by explaining that he is allied with the Furies in hopes of rescuing the gods, or, failing that, starting a new pantheon with them.
 The Furies have their own plans, though, and are only using Hercules to get to Cassandra.
 The Furies soon betray Hercules, with Bloody Mary using her bite to gain power over Hercules, forcing him to do what the Furies want.
 The Furies then kidnap Cassandra's mother to lure her into a trap.
 Aided by the Olympian, Cassandra goes into battle, being forced to fight her own brother.
 The Teen Titans and Wonder Woman herself show up to help out, which evens the odds.
-After Bloody Mary is murdered by the New God killer, Hercules is freed from her spell and immediately saves his sister from being kidnapped by the fleeing Furies.
+After Bloody Mary is murdered by Infinity-Man, Hercules is freed from her spell and saves Cassie from being kidnapped by the fleeing Furies.

-After being questioned by Wonder Woman, Hercules tells her he was freed by Zeus and sought his closest relative—Cassandra—for help.
+While being questioned by Wonder Woman, Hercules says that he was freed by Zeus and sought his closest relative—Cassandra—for help.
 He explains that Zeus freed him to help stop "the Great Disaster", which Hercules does not know much about.
 There were two conditions for his release: he must always wear his gauntlets to remind him of his punishment (similar to the punishment that the gods placed on the Amazons) and he must give up his godhood, becoming a demigod again.
 Rather than being upset, Hercules is happy to be human again and having his mother's blood flowing through his veins.
 Although Wonder Woman is initially skeptical, Cassandra vouches for Hercules, telling Diana that he has saved her life twice.
 Hercules is allowed to remain free, to complete his "labors" and make up for the things that he has done.

-The series mentions several important facts about Hercules, including his cycle of crime, punishment, and redemption; gods and other beings (Hera and Circe being mentioned by name) using him to commit great evil (such as the death of his family); and his uneasy relationship with the Amazons and Wonder Woman in particular.
+The series mentions several facts about Hercules, including his cycle of crime, punishment, and redemption; gods and other beings (Hera and Circe being mentioned by name) using him to commit great evil (such as the death of his family); and his uneasy relationship with the Amazons and Wonder Woman in particular.

 The Hercules that empowers the Marvels is apparently different from this Hercules, sharing only his name.
 He is one of the Lords of Magic and possesses superhuman strength.